 - While in the Templates panel, use the keyboard shortcut Ctrl + F (Command + F on a Mac) to display the browser's search bar.

-- Enter the name of the template you're looking for, and press Enter or Return.
+- Enter the name of the template you're looking for.
 The panel will scroll to that template.

 Previewing and playing around with a template is the best way to learn how it works.
 However, we have resources to help get you started: